-The standard permission is granted in the form of a signed CAA document (.PDF sent to the applicant) and is valid throughout the UK for 12 months and subject to an annual renewal.
-The permission allows flights throughout the UK subject to the conditions and limitations written into the permission.
+The standard permission is granted in the form of a signed CAA document (.PDF sent to the applicant) and is valid throughout the UK for 12 months and subject to annual renewal.
+The permission allows flights throughout the UK subject to the conditions and limitations are written into the permission.

 Dependant on the weight of the aircraft, the annual permission currently costs between £112 – £224 but does not stipulate a maximum number of aircraft.
 The renewal cost is reduced for subsequent years.
-However, applicants should always refer to the CAA Scheme of Charges for the costs at time of application.
+However, applicants should always refer to the CAA Scheme of Charges for the costs at the time of application.